MikaelGRA/InfluxDB.Client/README.md

 ```

-In case you want to do this with dynamic classes, you can simply use the NamedDynamicInfluxRow (which implements this interface) or implement a class that implements both IInfluxRow and IHaveMeasurementName yourself.
+In case you want to do this with dynamic classes, you can simply use the NamedDynamicInfluxRow (which implements the IHaveMeasurementName interface).

+The following priority is used when determine which measurement to write a record to in case multiple approaches are used:
+ * The name provided in the WriteAsync method.
+ * The name provided by the IHaveMeasurementName interface
+ * The name provided by the property annotated with the InfluxMeasurementAttribute.
+ * The name provided in the class annotated with the InfluxMeasurementAttribute.

+In case you use the IHaveMeasurementName or a property with the InfluxMeasurementAttribute, the measurement name will be written to that property during read operations.

 ## Other operations